Building Design Systems: Complete 2026 Guide

 Documentation Layer

-Documentation transforms a component library into a true design system:
+What transforms a component library into a design system:

 • Usage guidelines: When to use each component